Degrassi: Authenticity

-The Degrassi franchise has been noted for its casting of teenagers, in contrast to other teen dramas that cast young adults to play teenage roles.
-Its portrayal of real teenagers offered a more realistic and relatable depiction of teenage life than other teen drama shows.
-In 1986, Schuyler explained that Degrassi Junior High would cast real teenagers as "so much of the American stuff set in high schools is played by late teens and early 20s – and then some".
+Degrassi is also noted for its casting of real teenagers, as opposed to the common practice of casting much older actors: something often cited when discussing the franchise's authenticity.
+During development of Degrassi Junior High, Schuyler observed that "so much of the American stuff set in high schools is played by late teens and early 20s – and then some."
 She further elaborated to IndieWire in 2016: "I like to talk about the fact that you can take a 25-year-old who looks 15 and have them play a role, but that actor is bringing 10 more years of life experience to that role.
 By having our cast be age-appropriate, they bring the freshness and the authenticity of that age."